mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

 order to reach consensus on this or a similar principle that the IETF LLC can use to guide future decision about registration fees for full online meetings.

-The principle this document states is simple: there must always also be an option for free participation to IETF meeting over the Internet.
+The principle this document states is simple: there must always be an option for free participation to IETF meeting over the Internet.

 This principle aims to support the openness principle of the IETF as defined in {{!RFC3935}}: